kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q141
+Which one of the following diuretics acts mainly on the distal convoluted tubule (DCT) to decrease water reabsorption?

+	A. Furosemide
+	B. Acetazolamide
+	C. Bendroflumethiazide
+	D. Metolazone
+	E. Vasopressin - F
 #### Answer: X. ?
 - ?

 ### Q142
+With regard to diaphragmatic development:

+	A. Is formed by the fusion of two separate elements
+	B. Develops in the thoracic region
+	C. The left pleuroperitoneal canal is larger and closes later than the right
+	D. The central tendon arises from the pleuroperitoneal membranes
+	E. The septum transversum migrates cranially (rostrally) in development
 #### Answer: X. ?
 - ?

 ### Q143
+With regard to cerebrospinal fluid (CSF) composition:

+	A. CSF is produced through a passive process
+	B. The composition of CSF is identical to that of plasma
+	C. The protein content of CSF is 0.5 per cent that of plasma
+	D. The potassium content of CSF is higher than that of plasma
+	E. The pH of CSF is heavily buffered - F
 #### Answer: X. ?
 - ?

 ### Q144
+With regard to IgM antibodies:

+	A. They cross the placenta
+	B. They are characteristically produced in a ondary immune response
+	C. They can activate complement
+	D. They are usually found lining mucosal surfaces
+	E. They are usually monomeric
 #### Answer: X. ?
 - ?

 ### Q145
+Epinephrine is an endogenous catecholamine.
+Its effects include which of the following?

+	A. Decreased glucagon secretion by pancreatic alpha cells
+	B. An effect mainly on alpha-adrenoceptors
+	C. Increased glycogen synthesis in liver
+	D. Increased glycogen synthesis in muscles
+	E. Increased lipolysis
 #### Answer: X. ?
 - ?

 ### Q146
+Which antibiotic acts by inhibiting protein synthesis?

+	A. Penicillin
+	B. Erythromycin
+	C. Cefuroxime
+	D. Trimethoprim
+	E. Co-trimoxazole
 #### Answer: X. ?
 - ?

 ### Q147
+With regard to craniofacial development:

+	A. The human face forms from the fusion of four swellings
+	B. Alcohol is the most common cause of holoprosencephaly
+	C. The palate forms from the medial extensions of the mandibular swellings
+	D. Craniofacial abnormalities account for 5 per cent of al human congenital defects
+	E. The nasolacrimal groove forms between the medial and lateral nasal processes
 #### Answer: X. ?
 - ?

 ### Q148
+The speed of nerve conduction *decreases* with:

+	A. Increasing axonal diameter
+	B. Increasing membrane capacitance
+	C. Decreasing axonal resistance
+	D. Myelination by Schwann cells
+	E. Increasing temperature
 #### Answer: X. ?
 - ?

 ### Q149
+The human Major Histocompatibility Complex (MHC):

+	A. Resides on chromosome 11
+	B. Is composed of six human leukocyte antigen (HLA) genes
+	C. Codes for three classes of antigens
+	D. Will be identical in dizygotic twins
+	E. Codes for blood group antigens
 #### Answer: X. ?
 - ?

 ### Q150
+Which one of the following statements regarding von Willebrand's disease is true?

+	A. It commonly exhibits an autosomal dominant pattern of inheritance
+	B. It presents with reduced bleeding times
+	C. It always has associated reduced factor VIII levels
+	D. It is associated with reduced or abnormal platelets
+	E. It is X-linked recessive
 #### Answer: X. ?
 - ?